One of the most frequent questions our Customer Support team receives here at WP Rocket is “How can I get a 100/100 score with PageSpeed Insights?”.

 The Google team has always been on the front line of web performance optimization and tooling.
 Over the last ten years, they developed a series of performance tools dedicated to different types of users: from developers to marketers to amateur website owners, there’s a Google tool suitable for every need!

-At the moment, we can count seven performance tools developed by Google:
+At the moment, we can count on the following performance tools developed by Google:

 - PageSpeed Insights, which analyzes your pages then generates suggestions to make them faster;

 - Lighthouse, which collects modern performance metrics and insights on developer best practices;

 - WebPageTest, a complete performance, and optimization tool diving into performance stats on real devices;

 - Chrome DevTools, the set of developers tools built into the Google Chrome browser;